jared-jewitt/backend-booster-apollo-graphql-postgresql/README.md

 | npm run lint          | Identifies linting warnings/errors                                 |
 | npm run lint:fix      | Fixes linting errors                                               |

-> Note: To use these commands with Docker, run them like such: `docker-compose exec -it server npm run ...` (make sure
+> Note: To use these commands with Docker, run them like such: \
-> the container is already running).
+> `docker-compose exec -it server npm run ...` (make sure the container is running).

 ## Environment Variables